bikram20/gitops-for-droplets/README.md

-# Terraform Modules for Creating DigitalOcean Droplets
+# Terraform and Docker Compose Modules for Setting up Wordpress on DigitalOcean Droplet

 This repository contains Terraform and Docker Compose manifests for setting up WordPress on a DigitalOcean Droplet.
 Follow these steps to get started: